Why Root Causes Matter

 What can we do about it?

 Suicide, unfortunately, often is not preceded by warnings.
 But sometimes those warnings occur.
 When we see the warning signs, we can Question, Persuade, Refer.
 Universal Health Care and increasing resources to help those most in need would go a long way but in the meantime here are a few things you can do today: Reach out to your friends and family just to check in.
 Be there for them.
 Call professionals if you’re concerned, and get help for you or any family members who need it.
+Walk the Talk America is doing some fantastic work.
 Pass along information or put them in touch with The Trevor Project, or give them the phone number to the Trans Lifeline.
 And maybe, just maybe, you will save a life.

 What isn’t a root cause?